-I have received the 2015-2016 Student Handbook.
+I have received the 2021-2022 Student Handbook.
 My signature indicates that I have received and will review and abide by the policies of this handbook.
-If I have any questions about the handbook I will direct them to a program faculty member or the program director.
+If I have any questions about the handbook, I will direct them to a program faculty member or the program director.

-I acknowledge that improper clearances may interfere with professional credentialing or licensure.
-I also acknowledge that failure to disclose problems of substance abuse or physical and mental illness may interfere with advancement in the program and/or placement at a practicum/internship clinical site.
-I agree to inform the program director of any changes to my clearances or mental status.
+Clearance reports that reveal offenses may interfere with professional credentialing or licensure.
+I acknowledge that I am required to disclose to my advisor or the program director any problems of physical or mental illness or substance abuse, that may interfere with advancement in the program and/or placement at a practicum/internship clinical site.
+I agree to inform my advisor and/or the program director of any changes to my clearances or mental status.